 How do they form?

 Ice dams form when snow accumulates and freezes at the edge of your roof.
-Then, new rain and melted snow will flow down the slope of the roof and get to the eave, where other snow is already piled.
+New rain and melted snow will flow down the slope of the roof and get to the eave, where other snow and ice is already piled.
 The piled snow creates an insulating layer, and freezes the new snow or rain, this forms a barrier which impedes the process of how water is normally supposed to flow off of the roof.
 This process keeps going, which can create many problems.